haiwen/seafile/README.markdown

 Collections of files are called libraries, and each library can be synced separately.
 A library can be encrypted with a user chosen password.
 This password is not stored on the server, so even the server admin can't view a file's contents.

-Seafile lets you create groups with file syncing, wiki, and discussion to enable easy collaboration around documents within a team.
+Seafile allows users to create groups with file syncing, wiki, and discussion to enable easy collaboration around documents within a team.

 Feature Summary
 ===============